Kristin Della Rovere: Personal life

 Della Rovere's paternal grandparents, Alladino and Luigina, were from southern Italy.
 Luigina was born in Colledara and she lived in the Della Rovere household during Della Rovere's childhood.
+Her mother of Macedonian origin is Elizabeth Dimovski-Della Rovere.
 Della Rovere obtained an Italian passport in 2025.
+Her brother, Andrew, plays NCAA Division III ice hockey at Utica University.

-Della Rovere's brother, Stefan, is a former professional ice hockey player.
+Della Rovere's cousin, Stefan, is a former professional ice hockey player.